What is an incision?

 What are the general risk factors for developing an infection?

-Patients at higher risk are those who have:
+Patients at higher risk of developing an infection are those who have:

 Recovery and Outlook